vega/vega-lite-api/docs/api/href.md

 <a id="format" href="#format">#</a>
 <em>href</em>.<b>format</b>(<em>value</em>)

-When used with the default `"number"` and `"time"` format type, the text formatting pattern for labels of guides (axes, legends, headers) and text marks.
+The text format specifier for formatting number and date/time in labels of guides (axes, legends, headers) and text marks.

-- If the format type is `"number"` (e.g., for quantitative fields), this is D3's [number format pattern](https://github.com/d3/d3-format#locale_format).
+If the format type is `"number"` (e.g., for quantitative fields), this is a D3's [number format pattern string](https://github.com/d3/d3-format#locale_format).

-- If the format type is `"time"` (e.g., for temporal fields), this is D3's [time format pattern](https://github.com/d3/d3-time-format#locale_format).
+If the format type is `"time"` (e.g., for temporal fields), this is either:   a) D3's [time format pattern](https://d3js.org/d3-time-format#locale_format) if you desire to set a static time format.

-See the [format documentation](https://vega.github.io/vega-lite/docs/format.html) for more examples.
+  b) [dynamic time format specifier object](https://vega.github.io/vega-lite/docs/format.html#dynamic-time-format) if you desire to set a dynamic time format that uses different formats depending on the granularity of the input date (e.g., if the date lies on a year, month, date, hour, etc. boundary).

 When used with a [custom `formatType`](https://vega.github.io/vega-lite/docs/config.html#custom-format-type), this value will be passed as `format` alongside `datum.value` to the registered function.